 How to protect yourself from RaaS attacks

 With ransomware and RaaS becoming an increasing threat to individuals and businesses, it may seem challenging to stay protected online.
-However, it is possible to protect yourself from ransomware threats.
-Here are some simple ways you can protect from yourself RaaS attacks and ensure you are staying safe online as well:
+However, it's possible to protect yourself from ransomware threats.

 - Invest in antivirus or anti-malware software to run regular system checks for malicious software on your system.